raeufroushangar/MICA-Weighted/README.md

 ## System Requirements

-- macOS 10.15 or higher / Windows 10 / Linux
+- macOS 10.15 or higher / Windows 10 or higher / Linux
 - Python 3.9 or higher installed
 - pip3 24
 - *May work with similar versions.